|Homepage:||Click to visit|

 PROGRAM DATES: Exact program dates change from year to year and you will be notified of your terms specific dates in your acceptance letter.
 You can also find the current academic calendar from the main website.
 General program dates (including mandatory orientation and Spanish crash course) are:

 Spring: Early January- early June

 Students on the León program arrange their own housing.
+Students can choose to partner with a "Padrino" through Leon, a Spanish student who will help with accommodation and bus/train station pick up.
 You may choose to find a private apartment with other Spanish and/or international students after arriving in León.
 Those wishing to reside in dormitory-style accommodations can make reservations in advance of arrival.
 Host family accommodation may also be available.
 Find information on page 37 of the student guide above.